NetherlandsWorldwide

 Do you have all the required documents?
 Bring the original documents and a copy of the documents with you to your appointment.

-Step 2: Go to the embassy
+Step 2: Visit the embassy

 Step 3: Pay the fee